Strawberry Sauce

-This 2-Ingredient Homemade Strawberry Sauce (or compote) is made with only strawberries and sugar.
-Perfect for cheesecake, pancakes, and ice cream!
+This Homemade Strawberry Sauce (or compote) is made with only 2 ingredients strawberries and sugar.
+It cooks down on the stovetop in just 20 minutes.

 This post may contain affiliate links.
 Please read our disclosure policy.